-Dairy represents the bulk of sales in the total refrigerated department.
-The five October 2022 weeks generated $7.0 billion.
+Dairy represents the bulk of sales in the refrigerated department due to strong consumer demand and inflation.

 Data from the IRI Integrated Fresh Database is integrated into the IRI Demand Index™, which offers a standard metric for tracking changes in spending.
 It measures weekly changes in fresh food and other consumer purchases by dollar sales against the year-ago period across departments, grocery aisles and retail formats.

 IFPA Virtual Town Hall

 February 8, 2023 – Opportunities Abound for Produce at Retail in 2023

 Demand for fresh fruits and vegetables will remain an opportunity at retail in 2023.
 What will be the most compelling consumer trends?
 And how will retailers respond to those trends to increase volume sales of fruits and vegetables?